Trinidad and Tobago national football team: 2006 FIFA World Cup

 Trinidad and Tobago qualified for the 2006 World Cup in Germany, its first-ever qualification for the tournament.
 During their qualifying campaign, they sat at the bottom of the table in the final round of qualifying with one point from three.
 However, after the arrival of Leo Beenhakker as team coach and the recalling of veteran players Dwight Yorke and Russell Latapy, Trinidad and Tobago reversed its fortunes and placed fourth in the group.
 They qualified via a play-off against Bahrain, recovering from a 1–1 draw at home to win 1–0 in Manama, Bahrain to book a place in the finals.
 As a result, Trinidad and Tobago became the smallest country to qualify for the FIFA World Cup, a record they held until Iceland reached their first World Cup in 2018.

-In Germany, Trinidad and Tobago were grouped with England, Sweden and Paraguay in Group B. They drew their first game 0–0 against Sweden despite going down to ten men early in the second half.
-They lost both their remaining matches against England and Paraguay by a 2–0 margin.
+In Germany, Trinidad and Tobago were grouped with England, Sweden and Paraguay in Group B.They played their initial game, drawing 0–0 against Sweden, even though they were reduced to ten men early in the second half.
+They faced losses in their remaining matches against England and Paraguay, each by a 2–0 margin.